 Plan fun, academic-focused activities to help ease into January

-The second half of the year is always more high stress than the first half if that's possible.
-That means there is always pressure to jump into the new units when students step into the classroom.
+The second half of the year is always more high-stress than the first half, if possible.
+That means there is always pressure to enter new units right away when students return.

 I'm a huge proponent of re-establishing routine, but I also find it important to find ways to engage students and build a little fun into our activities when we get back.
 I find this is especially helpful for re-engaging my struggling learners.

 Think of it this way: They just spent two weeks doing whatever they wanted whenever they wanted.
-If you forget to have a little fun the week back, you are likely to go home exhausted from trying to keep them on-task all day.
+If you forget to have a little fun the week back, you will likely go home exhausted from trying to keep them on-task all day.

 There are great ways to use this time to help you collect mid-year data and incorporate some activities that help you prep those January bulletin boards if your school requires monthly changes.

-Even if you allow your students time to discuss their winter break, you can use this as a quick write prompt to collect some mid-year data.
+Even if you allow your students time to discuss their winter break, you can use this as a quick write prompt to collect mid-year data.
+In fact, if I am being honest this is my favorite activity idea after winter break because it lets me knock out that bulletin board at the same time!

-Personally, I like to use these as a January bulletin board so I have my students use a snow globe template to write and illustrate.
+I like to use these as a January bulletin board, so I have my students use a snow globe template to write and illustrate.

 Typically, I count this as a mid-year formative assessment of where they are in writing when given nothing but a prompt.
 (I also have them write about their summer break and after spring break so I can track growth across the year.)